With warmer, wetter winters we’re more likely to hear about the risk of flooding than of snow or ice

 How can Admiral help?

-From the 4th April 2016, Admiral will use the Flood Re scheme to provide more affordable home insurance to homes at risk of flood.
+Even with flood warnings occurring during winter, we want you to be able to have a sustainable lifestyle; so from the 4th April 2016, Admiral will use the Flood Re scheme to provide more affordable home insurance to homes at risk of flood.

 If your property is classed as a high flood risk, you may be paying a lot for your home insurance, but the introduction of Flood Re should make it more affordable.

 You don’t have to wait until your renewal to start saving money; you can shop around at any point.